annholmes/eDNA-experiments-in-turbid-water/README.md

 ## Holmes _et al._ (2022)

-Data processing workflow and supplementary data for:
+Data processing workflow and supplementary files for:

 Holmes et al. (2022).
 Experimental evaluation of eDNA methods for detecting rare species in turbid water